Man working on a laptop in a café with a coffee cup on the table.

 There’s no harm to your credit score to see if you’re pre-approved1

-However, it's important to use an overdraft responsibly and avoid relying on it as a long-term solution.
-While it can be helpful in the short term, consistently relying on an overdraft may indicate ongoing financial struggles and can lead to a cycle of debt.
+However, it's important to avoid relying on it as a long-term solution.
+While it can be helpful in the short term, consistently relying on an overdraft might rack up fees, indicate ongoing financial struggles, and can lead to a cycle of debt.
 It's always a good idea to monitor your account balance and strive to maintain sufficient funds in your account.

 Will a bank overdraft affect my credit score?

-Based on a report from Congress, a bank overdraft may still impact your credit rating.
-One of the main ways that an overdraft can affect your credit score is through overdraft fees.
-When you overdraw your account, most banks will charge you an overdraft fee for this service.
-Multiple overdraft fees can add up quickly and can become a financial burden.
+When you overdraw your account, most banks will charge an overdraft fee for this service.
+Multiple overdraft fees could add up quickly and become a financial burden.
 If you're unable to pay these fees, your financial institution may report it to the credit bureau, which may show up on your credit report.

 Missed payments

 Another way that a bank overdraft can affect your credit score is if it remains unpaid for an extended period.
-If the negative balance on your bank account means that your other creditors fail to get paid, you may receive late fees or have missed payments on those credit accounts.
-Your bank might report that debt to credit bureaus and can result in a derogatory mark on your credit report.
-Missed payments may impact your credit score, according to Michigan.gov.
-This mark on your credit file can make it challenging for you to qualify for loans, credit cards, or even rent an apartment in the future.
+Your bank might report that debt to credit bureaus and this could result in a derogatory mark on your credit report.
+This mark on your credit file could make it challenging for you to qualify for loans, credit cards, or even rent an apartment in the future.

-Even though not all banks report overdrafts to credit bureaus, you may still be reported to checking account reporting companies—a kind of specialty consumer reporting agency for debit accounts (based on information from the Consumer Financial Protection Bureau).
-If your account closes and your bank reports you to this agency, you may have a hard time opening a checking account in the future.
+Even though not all banks report overdrafts to credit bureaus, you may still be reported to checking account reporting companies.
+These companies are specialty consumer reporting agencies for debit accounts (based on information from the Consumer Financial Protection Bureau).
+If your bank reports your account, you may have a hard time opening a checking account in the future.

 In short, overdraft fees and unpaid overdraft balances can both negatively impact your credit.
 To maintain a healthy credit score, it's best to try to avoid overdrafts and make sure to repay any negative balances promptly.